 - Fresh cherries

 For the Cake!

 - Preheat your oven to 180C/160C Fan, and line four 8"/20cm cake tins with parchment paper.

-- Add in your Flour, Cocoa Powder and Eggs and beat again till a delicious cake mixture is formed.
+- Add in your flour, cocoa powder and eggs and beat again until a delicious cake mixture is formed.

 - Split evenly between the four tins and the bake in the oven for 30-35 minutes, or until baked through.
 A skewer should come out clean!

 - Leave the cakes to cool in the tins for 10-15 minutes, and then cool full on a wire rack.

 For the Buttercream